 Do I need Cybersecurity Insurance?

-The “TL;DR” answer to the question of whether you need Cybersecurity insurance is probably a resounding “yes,” if you run any kind of connected business and wish to sleep more soundly at night.
+The “TL;DR” answer to whether you need Cybersecurity insurance is probably a resounding “yes,” if you run any kind of connected business and wish to sleep more soundly at night.

 While it’s the large-scale cybercrime events such as the Equifax hack that hit the headlines, and similar occurrences at the likes of Yahoo! and the UK’s National Health Service, it’s definitely not only large organizations that face attacks from hackers and have to deal with the aftermath.
 This is an aftermath that can often include financial impact, reputational damage, and a clean-up operation that’s hugely disruptive to daily business.